icanseker/hermite-llie-framework/README.md

   H_edge = [1,1,1; 1,0,1; 1,1,1]      — 8-neighbor sum kernel
 ```

 This is an exact algebraic identity.
 Each of the ~5000 entropy evaluations (high_precision) now requires only two scalar multiplications and one element-wise addition — no `conv2` call inside the loop.
-The freed computation budget is used for finer grid steps (nu_step=0.015 vs previous 0.05), covering the parameter space ~6× more densely at the same wall-clock time.
+The freed computation budget is used for finer grid steps (nu_step=0.015), covering the parameter space ~6× more densely at the same wall-clock time.

 ### Dynamic Optimization — Two-Phase Strategy